Electromobility

 We also developed two user personas that considered the administrator, project manager and head of innovation of the electric vehicles fleet.
 Finally we identified the main opportunities from the user journey map to improve the experience according the emotional result caused by the already existing solution.

-The design stage was the creation of the design system, the restructuring of the platform and designing new modules and views for the added features.
+The design stage was the creation of the design system, the restructuring of the platform and designing new modules and views for the additional features.

 The solution developed consisted in 4 main sections:

-The final step involved testing the renewed platform, and newly integrated sections, with particular focus on the statistics and optimization modules.
-This involved user testing with two fleet managers, a product manager, and an innovation manager from sustainable transportation companies, to assess how the new solution enhances efficiency and aligns with user needs.
+The final step involved testing the updated platform and newly integrated sections, with particular focus on the statistics and optimization modules.
+We conducted user testing with two fleet managers, a product and an innovation manager from sustainable transportation companies, to assess how the new solution enhanced efficiency and aligned with user needs.
 We developed an empathy map to capture fundamental key takeaways.
 These results are essential for next stages and delivering recommended steps for continuing design iteration.